 If you’ve been to a dentist in the past, you probably remember the old way of taking dental X-rays.
 Bite down on those hard plastic tabs.
 Hold still while the machine buzzes.
 Wait five or ten minutes while the film develops in a dark room.
 Then hold the small film up to the light and squint to see if anything looks off.

 Those days are over at Dupont Dental.
 Dr. Christopher Banks and our team in Washington, DC, have fully embraced digital radiography.
 It’s faster, safer, and easier for both you and us.
-But let’s break down why that matters for your smile, and your peace of mind.
+But let’s break down why that matters for your smile, and your peace of mind when you visit our office.

 What Makes Digital X-Rays Different?

-The basic goal is the same: take a picture of what’s happening beneath your gums and inside your teeth.
+The basic goal is the same.
+We take a picture of what is happening beneath your gums and inside your teeth.
 But the method is completely different.

 Digital X-rays use an electronic sensor instead of film.
 The sensor captures the image instantly and sends it straight to a computer screen.
-No chemical processing.
-No waiting.
+No chemical processing or waiting.
 Just a clear, detailed image that appears in seconds.

 The Safety Advantage: Less Radiation